Brick / grass

 work.
 When cut completely by hand, such a labyrinth is an astounding work

-of art, worth of a six-figure price tag.
+of art, worthy of a six-figure price tag.
 Now, however, we have taken advantage

 of water jet technology to cut some of the pavers.
 This has brought down